psas/psas.github.com/rockets/index.markdown

 ## LV3.0?

 What will the next rocket be like?
-[Prelemenary LV3 design](/LV3-design/).
+[Preliminary LV3 design](/LV3-design/).